Summit Financial Group (NASDAQ:SMMF) Upgraded by StockNews.com to Strong-Buy

-Summit Financial Group (NASDAQ:SMMF – Get Rating) was upgraded by StockNews.com from a “buy” rating to a “strong-buy” rating in a report released on Thursday.
+StockNews.com upgraded shares of Summit Financial Group (NASDAQ:SMMF – Get Rating) from a buy rating to a strong-buy rating in a report published on Thursday.

-Separately, Zacks Investment Research upgraded Summit Financial Group from a “hold” rating to a “strong-buy” rating and set a $32.00 target price for the company in a research note on Wednesday, February 2nd.
+Separately, Zacks Investment Research upgraded shares of Summit Financial Group from a hold rating to a strong-buy rating and set a $32.00 price target on the stock in a report on Wednesday, February 2nd.

+The business also recently disclosed a quarterly dividend, which was paid on Thursday, March 31st.
+Shareholders of record on Tuesday, March 15th were paid a $0.18 dividend.
+The ex-dividend date was Monday, March 14th.
+This represents a $0.72 annualized dividend and a yield of 2.72%.
+Summit Financial Group’s dividend payout ratio is presently 20.17%.

-Several institutional investors and hedge funds have recently made changes to their positions in SMMF.
-Citigroup Inc. lifted its holdings in Summit Financial Group by 139.8% during the 3rd quarter.
-Citigroup Inc. now owns 1,422 shares of the bank’s stock worth $35,000 after buying an additional 829 shares in the last quarter.
-Captrust Financial Advisors bought a new position in shares of Summit Financial Group in the 3rd quarter valued at about $43,000.
-Metropolitan Life Insurance Co NY acquired a new stake in Summit Financial Group during the third quarter worth approximately $77,000.
-BNP Paribas Arbitrage SA lifted its position in Summit Financial Group by 75.4% during the third quarter.
-BNP Paribas Arbitrage SA now owns 3,290 shares of the bank’s stock worth $81,000 after acquiring an additional 1,414 shares during the last quarter.
-Finally, MetLife Investment Management LLC boosted its stake in shares of Summit Financial Group by 57.9% in the first quarter.
+A number of institutional investors have recently added to or reduced their stakes in SMMF.
+Citigroup Inc. increased its stake in Summit Financial Group by 139.8% in the 3rd quarter.
+Citigroup Inc. now owns 1,422 shares of the bank’s stock valued at $35,000 after buying an additional 829 shares during the period.
+Captrust Financial Advisors acquired a new position in Summit Financial Group in the 3rd quarter valued at approximately $43,000.
+Metropolitan Life Insurance Co NY acquired a new position in Summit Financial Group in the 3rd quarter valued at approximately $77,000.
+BNP Paribas Arbitrage SA increased its stake in Summit Financial Group by 75.4% in the 3rd quarter.
+BNP Paribas Arbitrage SA now owns 3,290 shares of the bank’s stock valued at $81,000 after buying an additional 1,414 shares during the period.
+Finally, MetLife Investment Management LLC increased its stake in Summit Financial Group by 57.9% in the 1st quarter.
 MetLife Investment Management LLC now owns 6,531 shares of the bank’s stock valued at $167,000 after buying an additional 2,396 shares during the period.
-35.03% of the stock is currently owned by institutional investors and hedge funds.
+Hedge funds and other institutional investors own 35.03% of the company’s stock.

 About Summit Financial Group (Get Rating)